 25%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description relies heavily on internal jargon and abstract concepts without explaining concrete actions the skill performs.
-It lacks natural trigger terms that users would actually use when requesting testing help, and the 'when' clause is minimal and unnatural.
+It lacks natural trigger terms that users would actually use when requesting testing help, and the 'when' clause is artificially narrow.
 The description would benefit significantly from listing specific testing actions and including common user-facing keywords.

 Suggestions